WretchX/AutoSS/README.md

 ## `Global $programToActivate = "Adobe Photoshop"`
 Title of the window that must be active to take a screenshot.
-Leave blank ("") to always be true. **String**
+Leave blank ("") to always be true.
+Can be substring. **String**